-2 An example (JDBCAppa):
+2 An example (JDBCTest):

-On the local network path: \\\db-srv-1\\studkursinfo\\IS4 vt2005\\myjdbctest \\you'\ll find the file \\JDBCAppa.java.
+On the local network path: \\\\Db-srv-1\\StudentCourseMaterial\\\IS4 spring 2007\\JDBCTest you'll find the file \(JDBCTest.java\).
 This is the complete source code of this example and there you'll see all syntax used in this introduction in its context.

-- 1. First of all, create a new folder (preferably on your d: drive) and name it something convenient like for example myJDBC. - 2.
-Copy the source file JDBCAppa.java to your new folder.
+- 1. First of all, create a new folder (preferably on your d: drive) and name it something convenient like for example JDBCTest. - 2.
+Copy the source file JDBCTest.java to your new folder.

-Now, the JDBCAppa.java file is not compiled yet, as you'll see if you open it in a text editor like for example notepad.
+Now, the JDBCTest.java file is not compiled yet, as you'll see if you open it in a text editor like for example notepad.
 It is still in a high level programming language, which is easily readable and meaningful for the human eye.
 This means that the application cannot be executed since what tends to be readable for a computer is garble for humans and vice versa.

 3. Compile the .java file by using the javac compiler to create a new .class file.
-Do this by placing yourself in the newly created folder in a Windows Command Prompt (in this case m:\myJDBC) and issue the command: javac JDBCAppa.java
+Do this by placing yourself in the newly created folder in a Windows Command Prompt (in this case d:JDBCTest) and issue the command: javac JDBCTest.java

-As you'll see, this procedure created the file JDBCAppa.class.
+As you'll see, this procedure created the file JDBCTest.class.
 This is the low level language and virtual machine specific instructions understood by the computer (and not by humans).
 Hopefully you now have two versions of the application.
 One that you are able to read, the other meaningful for the computer.
-Execute the application by using the virtual machine caller command: java JDBCAppa.
-Every time you change something in the source code you have to recompile the .class file to see the effects when running the application.
+Execute the application by using the virtual machine caller command: java JDBCTest.
+Every time you change something in the source code you have to recompile your class to see the effects when running the application.